Compost: What can go in it? Tips for first-class compost with soilkind

 If you're asking yourself, “Compost - what can go in?”, you've come to the right place.
 With soilkind you can compost lots of organic waste from the kitchen.
 You will achieve the best results and a nutrient-rich compost quality if you use the following leftovers from your kitchen:

-• Fruit and vegetable waste: Almost all fruit and vegetable scraps are ideal for compost.
-This also includes peelings, stalks and fruit scraps.
+• Fruit and vegetable waste: Almost all fruit and vegetable waste is ideal for compost.
+This also includes peelings, stems and fruit scraps.
 Make sure to cut long fibers, such as banana peels or pineapple scraps, into small pieces (less than 5 cm) so that the composter can shred them efficiently.

 • Coffee grounds and tea bags: Coffee filters and tea bags (without plastic content) are wonderful additions to your compost.
 Remember to remove the strings and/or metal clips from the tea bags before putting them in soilkind.